Constrained Submodular Optimization for Vaccine Design: Proofs

+Suppose otherwise.
+Let $e_1, e_2, ..., e_a$ be the elements chosen by Algorithm \ref{alg-greedy} in that order.
+Let $o_1, o_2, ..., o_b$ be the elements of $S^*_2 \setminus \hat{S}$.
 Pair an $e_i$ an $o_j$ if $e_i$ shares an edge with $o_j$.
 If a single $o_j$ shares edges with multiple $e_i$, choose the pair randomly.
 A single $e_i$ cannot share edges with more than one $o_i$, since otherwise that would imply that there exists a path of length two between those two $o_i$ that passes through the $e_i$.

 Suppose some $o_j$ are left over.
 We then pair them up randomly with the remaining $e_i$.
 If there are unpaired elements, it must be the $e_i$, since otherwise the unpaired $o_j$ would have been added to the greedy solution.